The Sun, the moon and the stars

 - And God made two great lights; the greater light to rule the day, and the lessor light to rule the night: he made the stars also.
 And God set them in the firmament of the heaven to give light upon the earth, and to rule over the day and over the night, and to divide the light from the darkness: and God saw that it was good.

 Two purposes are given here for the heavenly bodies.
-First, we are told that they were to be as signs, for appointed times and for days and for years.
+First, we are told that they were to be as signs, for appointed times, for days and for years.
 The English word signs is translated from the Hebrew word 'owth.
 In his Old Testament Word Studies, Wilson defines the word as, "a sign, mark or token, which brings to mind, or confirms anything either past, present, or to come; which excites attention or consideration; which distinguishes one thing from another; or is an inducement to believe what is affirmed, professed, or promised."

 One might think of a road sign as a marker warning the driver of something ahead, bringing to one's mind an action to be considered.
-Thus, these heavenly bodies were signs or markers placed so as to bring to mind something which induced the star gazer to believe what was promised.
+Thus, these heavenly bodies were often intended as signs or markers placed so as to bring to mind something which induced the star gazer to believe what was promised.
 E. W. Bullinger suggested that this something was indeed the twelve signs of the Zodiac, which told the heavenly story of man's redemption.
 The Redeemer's first coming was promised in Virgo, Libra, Scorpio and Sagittarius.
-His work and its results were told in Capricornus, Aquarius, Pisces and Aries.
+His work and its results were revealed in Capricornus, Aquarius, Pisces and Aries.
 Then His second coming was foretold in Taurus, Gemini, Cancer and Leo.
 For further reading on this enlightening topic the student may want to refer to Bullinger's Companion Bible, appendix 12, or to his book Witness of the Stars.

 We are also told in the first chapter of GENESIS that the heavenly bodies were given as lights, to give light upon the earth.
-Howbeit, when the scriptures are speaking of the heavenly bodies as simply luminaries, we should always question whether the reference is speaking literally or figuratively.
+Howbeit, when the scriptures are speaking of the heavenly bodies as simply luminaries, we should always question whether the reference is literal or figurative.
 An example of a literal usage might be when Paul declared GOD's judgment upon Elymas the sorcerer, telling him, ". . . . behold, the hand of the Lord is upon thee, and thou shalt be blind, not seeing the sun for a season" (ACTS 13:11).
 He was to be blind and not able to see the actual literal sun.

 Another example of a literal usage might be when the psalmist pondered,

-- PSALM 8:3-4 When I consider thy heavens, the work of thy fingers, The moon and the stars, which thou hast ordained; What is man, that thou art mindful of him?
+- PSALM 8:3-4 When I consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained; What is man, that thou art mindful of him?
 And the son of man, that thou visitest him?